Tap and go: How to make contactless payments

 • Unique transaction codes.
 When you make a payment, the transaction will be assigned a unique number that isn’t specific to your device.
 This prevents you from accidentally being billed twice, and makes sure all payments are clearly tracked.

-• $100 purchase limit.
-Even if your card is compromised, there is a $100 per transaction maximum in Australia for tap-and-go payments.
+• Purchase limit.
+Even if your card is compromised, there is often a purchase limit of $100 or $200 per transaction for tap-and-go payments.
 This means you’ll have to enter your PIN or sign as usual for larger transactions, but it also means people can’t steal as much if they do manage to get their hands on your card.

 • Built-in encryption.
 All cards can naturally be read by certain devices, and just like updating your software, there are security benefits to going for the newest cards available.